MY CHARITY - DKMS

 DKMS

-I’m rowing solo across the Atlantic for DKMS, which runs the global Stem Cell and Bone Marrow Register.
-DKMS is dedicated to giving people with blood cancer a second chance at life.
+I’m rowing solo across the Atlantic for DKMS, which holds stem cell donor registers across the world.
+DKMS is dedicated to giving people with blood cancers and blood disorders a second chance at life.

-I chose DKMS as the charity partner for my solo Atlantic row because I’ve seen firsthand how critical stem cell donors are.
+I chose DKMS as the charity partner for my solo Atlantic row because I’ve seen first hand how critical stem cell donors are.
 My friends’ daughter, Margot Martini, was just a baby when she was diagnosed with a rare blood cancer.
-Her only hope was a matching donor.
+Her only hope was finding a matching donor.
 Meeting the Martinis changed me.
 No one should die because a match can’t be found.
-DKMS runs the global register that gives more patients a fighting chance.
+By signing up more people as potential stem cell donors, DKMS gives hope to more patients.
 If my row inspires even one person to sign up and save a life, every single mile I row will be worth it.

 Why Stem Cell Donors Are Needed - and How You Can Save a Life